Cancer prevention: Avoidance of carcinogens

-Updated evaluations by the International Agency for Research on Cancer (IARC) continue to confirm the carcinogenicity of long-recognized agents such as asbestos and benzene, which are included above in the NTP 15th report on carcinogens, while also guiding the assessment of emerging substances in consumer products.
-A meta-analysis published in 2023 found that exposure to certain endocrine-disrupting chemicals, including p,p′-DDT (and its metabolite p,p′-DDE) and several polychlorinated biphenyl (PCB) variants, was associated with increased risk of breast cancer.
+Updated evaluations by the International Agency for Research on Cancer support the carcinogenicity of asbestos and benzene, while also guiding the assessment of emerging substances in consumer products.
+A 2023 meta-analysis found that exposure to certain compounds suspected of endocrine disruption, including p,p′-DDT (and its metabolite p,p′-DDE) and several polychlorinated biphenyl variants, was associated with increased risk of breast cancer.

+The International Agency for Research on Cancer classifies known, suspected or potential carcinogens into the following categories: Group 1 carcinogens, where sufficient evidence exists to support carcinogenicity in humans, Group 2A for probable carcinogens, Group 2B for possible carcinogens and group 3 for agents, chemical mixtures or exposure events not classifiable as either carcinogens or non-carcinogens due to inadequate evidence in humans or non-human animals.
+Group 4 is for non-carcinogens where strong evidence exists to support a lack of carcinogenicity.

-Genetic and Epigenetic Factors in Cancer Prevention
+Genetic and epigenetic factors

 Genetic factors play a significant role in cancer risk, adding to the influence of modifiable environmental factors.
 Specific gene polymorphisms are associated with increased cancer risk.
 For instance, variations in the vitamin D receptor (VDR) gene are associated with elevated risks of both breast and ovarian cancers, suggesting that impaired vitamin D signaling may contribute to carcinogenesis.
 Similarly, inherited variations in the enzymes that contribute to the metabolism of carcinogens have been linked with an increased risk of colorectal cancer, demonstrating how genetic differences can affect the capacity of the body to break down cancer-causing substances.
 In addition to these inherited factors, environmental exposures can also alter gene regulation through epigenetic modifications.
 A systematic review on epigenetics, microbiota, and breast cancer revealed that factors like maternal diet and stress may alter epigenetic markers and impact the development and progression of breast cancer.
 Research on gene-environment interactions in colorectal cancer identified that lifestyle factors – such as the intake of processed meats, alcohol consumption, and the use of aspirin – affect cancer risk in individuals of specific genetic backgrounds, with aspirin's protective effects varying according to genetic makeup.